hollytibble/Electronic-Monitoring-Device-Adherence-Typology/README.md

 Welcome!
 In this project I am running secondary analyses of a University of Auckland Electronic Monitoring Device (EMD) intervention study which investigated whether audio-visual reminders can improve children's adherence to twice-daily inhaled corticosteroids.
 The paper for the original study is entitled ["The effect of an electronic monitoring device with audiovisual reminder function on adherence to inhaled corticosteroids and school attendance in children with asthma: a randomised controlled trial"](https://www.ncbi.nlm.nih.gov/pubmed/25617215) (Chan et al., 2015, 3(3) Lancet Respiratory Medicine).

-The manuscript relating to this body of work is currently under review.
-All source code will be made available here upon acceptance for publication, along with a pre-print.
-The citation and a link to the paper will be added upon publication.
+The primary paper relating to this body of work was published in Scientific Reports on September 14th, 2020, and is available ["here"](https://www.nature.com/articles/s41598-020-72060-0)

 Thank you for visiting,